ghc-proposals/ghc-proposals/proposals/0000-unlifted-newtypes.rst

       data Number :: TYPE Rep
       plus :: Number -> Number -> Number

-.. _type declarations with unlifted kinds: https://ghc.haskell.org/trac/ghc/ticket/13955
+.. _type declarations of unlifted kinds: https://ghc.haskell.org/trac/ghc/ticket/13955

 Currently, these type can only be implemented by a type synonym, not by a data declaration.
 Edward Yang discusses this in a `comment on the